instamenta/nft-social-media/README.md

-    * Guest part - As a guest you are given a lot of freedom, you can visit the homepage, catalog , the most wanted list, detail pages and users profiles but you can't interact in any way.
+    * Guest part - As a guest you are given a lot of freedom, you can visit the homepage, catalog , the most wanted list, detail pages and users profiles but you can't like, own, upload, edit or comment the NFT's.

 # Basic Architecture Explanation